Adventures in Amazon algorithms

 As 2017 draws to a close, I’m reflecting back and peering at the road forward and my writing plans for 2018.
 Lots of exciting projects are in the works!
 This past year started slowly for me with publishing, largely because I was lucky enough to take a six-week trip through Australia with my mom.
 It…

-• $0.99 deal!
+• $0.99 sale!

 3 Comments